jstonge/who-cited-simon/src/index.md

 <div class="grid grid-cols-2">
   <div>
-    The arc diagram displays subfields co-occurences within paper with <em>Statistical mechanics of complex networks</em> as primary topic.
-Nodes are colored according to their field of research.
-This is a very neat way to know which subfields tend to show up together.
+    The arc diagram displays subfields co-occurences within papers who cite Simon.
+Nodes size are in proportion (using `d3.scaleSqrt().range(3,10)`, that is, we map sum of citations to a [Square root scales](https://observablehq.com/@d3/continuous-scales#scale_sqrt) bounded between 3 and 10) to the sum of citations to Simon.
+Additionally, nodes are colored according to their field of research.
+This is a very neat way to know which subfields citing Simon tend to show up together.
   </div>
   <div>${
     resize((width) => arc(nodes, links, {width}))